wrex/lessons/content/page/2-open-and-e.md

 Before we tackle learning the notes between the two we already know (the E’s on the open string and fret 12) examine the spacing between each of the labeled notes (the natural notes).

-Exactly the same as a piano, almost all the notes have two frets (also called a "whole step") between them.
-The only exceptions are between note E and F, and between B and C (with only one fret, or a half step, between these pairs of notes).
+Exactly the same as a piano, almost all the notes have two frets (a "whole tone") between them.
+The only exceptions are between note E and F, and between B and C (with only one fret, a semitone or "half step," between these pairs of notes).

 The seven natural notes A-G are also known as the C Major scale or "C Ionian" (which is why the C notes in the diagram are red — C is the root note of the corresponding scale).